 Major repairs can add up quickly.
 For instance, if your compressor needs repairing, it can cost between $1,500-$2,000.
 Replacing an evaporator can cost as high as $2,500-$3,000.
 These are some of the most expensive repairs you’ll see, but at these prices, replacing an ice machine might be your best option.

-When you own an ice machine, you’re also responsible for any extra ice you need to run your business.
+When you buy an ice machine for sale, you’re also responsible for any extra ice you need to run your business.
 Most repair businesses won’t cover your ice while they are working on your machine for the day.
 If your ice machine is down for repairs, the cost of ice can be more expensive than you think.

 Generally, a 10 lb bag of ice costs between $1-$3.